Mediacom Raises Surcharges

 Mediacom Regional Sports Network Surcharge

-Mediacom has informed the City that on or about October 1, 2014, it will begin implementing a $1.83 per month surcharge to offset the costs of carrying various regional sports networks on its system in Dubuque (read the letter).
+In October 2014, Mediacom implemented a $1.83 per month surcharge to offset the costs of carrying various regional sports networks on its system in Dubuque (read the letter).
 This is similar to a local broadcast station surcharge they implemented to offset their increased costs for carrying local broadcast stations.
-This new surcharge will not affect people who subscribe to the broadcast basic tier, because there are no regional sports networks on that tier.
+This surcharge does not affect people who subscribe to the broadcast basic tier, because there are no regional sports networks on that tier.

 Local Access Channel Changes

-At the City of Dubuque's request, Mediacom will make some changes to the local public, educational, and governmental (PEG) access channels.
-In late September, Dubuque's two public access channels will be consolidated into one, Channel 81 (digital 85.4).
-The vacant channel will become a second governmental access channel which will air CityChannel Dubuque graphics and local NOAA weather radio audio.
+At the City of Dubuque's request, Mediacom made some changes to the local public, educational, and governmental (PEG) access channels.
+Dubuque's two public access channels have been consolidated into one, Channel 81 (digital 85.4).
+The vacant channel is now a second governmental access channel airing CityChannel graphics and local NOAA weather radio audio.

 Local PEG Channels